TsungLinYeh/TsungLinYeh/README.md

-### Hi there 👋 I'm Jeffrey Yeh but you can call me Jeff
+### Hi there 👋 I'm Jeffrey Yeh and you can call me Jeff
 I am a software developer experienced in web development and software defined radio.
 My Interest in programing is how it could helps simplify peoples' day-to-day lives.